zulip/zulip/docs/tutorials/new-feature-tutorial.md

   buttons, so changes and saving in one subsection shouldn't affect the others.

-### Front end tests
+### Frontend tests

-A great next step is to write front end tests.
+A great next step is to write frontend tests.
 There are two types of frontend tests: [node-based unit tests](../testing/testing-with-node.md) and [Puppeteer end-to-end tests](../testing/testing-with-puppeteer.md).